 가방에 책이 한 권 들어 있어요. (들다: to be inside sth + 아/어 있다) There’s a book in the bag.

-Verb-아/어있다 can also be used with active verbs that cannot be changed to a passive form, like 가다(to go), 오다(to go), 앉다(to sit), 서다(to stand) and 눕다(to lie down), the result of which inevitably involves a continuing state.
+Verb-아/어있다 can also be used with other action verbs like 가다(to go), 오다(to go), 앉다(to sit), 서다(to stand) and 눕다(to lie down), the result of which inevitably involves a continuing state.

 먼저 가 있어. 나도 곧 따라갈게. (가다 : to go + 아/어 있다) Go ahead.
 I’ll catch up soon.
 (As a result of going, you stay ahead or you stay there.)